Dual-code legend Watkins dies aged 81

 Wales Rugby League said: "Dai, as he was affectionately known, is recognised as one of the greatest Welshmen to have ever pulled on a rugby shirt."

-On social media, Newport RFC said: "We are extremely saddened to hear that David "Dai" Watkins, one of the greatest players the club has ever produced, has passed away."
+On social media, Newport RFC said: "We are extremely saddened to hear that David 'Dai' Watkins, one of the greatest players the club has ever produced, has passed away."

 Watkins rose to prominence in Wales after joining Newport RFC in 1961, helping them famously beat New Zealand 3-0 in 1963.